-- 2. Lack of effort toward self-improvement and adaptability: - a.
-The student is resistant or defensive in accepting criticism. - b.
-The student remains unaware of his/her own inadequacies, and makes no effort to understand them. - c.
-The student resists considering or making changes is his/her behavior. - d.
-The student does not accept blame for failure, or responsibility for errors. - e.
-The student is abusive or overly critical. - f.
+2. Lac ck of effort toward self-improvement and adaptability: a. b.
+The student is resistant or defensive in accepting criticism.
+The student remains unaware of his/her own inadequacies, and makes no effort to understand them.
+The student resists considering or making changes is his/her behavior. d.
+The student does not accept blame for failure, or responsibility for errors.
+The student is abusive or overly critical. e. f.
 The student demonstrates arrogance.

-Diminished relationships with patient and families:

-- a.
-The student inadequately establishes rapport with patients or families. - b.
-The student is often insensitive to the patients' or families' feelings, needs, or wishes. - c.
-The student lacks empathy towards his/her patient or family members. - d.
+2 Dia minished relationships with patient and families: 3. a. b.
+The student inadequately establishes rapport with patients or families.
+The student is often insensitive to the patients' or families' feelings, needs, or wishes. c.
+The student lacks empathy towards his/her patient or family members. d.
 The student has inadequate personal commitment to honoring the wishes of the patients.

-- 4. Diminished relationships with members of the health care team: - a.
-The student does not function well within a health care team. - b.
-The student is insensitive to the needs, feelings, and wishes of the health care team members. - c.
-The student does not communicate well with his/her peers or other members of the health care team. - d.
-The student does not cite/note proper credit and responsibility to colleagues and others who participated in research when publishing and presenting his/her reports.
+Diı minished relationships with members of the health care team: a.
+The student does not function well within a health care team. b.
+The student is insensitive to the needs, feelings, and wishes of the health care team members. c.
+The student does not communicate well with his/her peers or other members of the health care team. d.
+The student does not cite/note proper credit and responsibility to colleagues and others when participated in research when publishing and presenting his/her reports.

-Course Director/Clerkship Director/Faculty: Please make suggestions below regarding essential components of the professional development plan.
+Course Director/Clerkship Director/Faculty: : Please make suggestions below regarding

+essential components of the professional development plan.

 To be completed by the student

+(1 la Carrer Director/Clarkelia Director/Escales

-I have read and discussed this evaluation with the Course Director/Clerkship Director/Faculty.
-By my signature, I acknowledge receipt of this form.
+the Course Director/Clerkship Director/Faculty.

+By my signature, I acknowledge receipt of this Iorm.

+Student's Signature Date

+My comments (optional):

+To be completed by the Associate Dean of Stud dent Affairs

+Received:

+Discussed with student:

+Professional Development plan:

+20200000000000000000000000000000000000